What is a Sailing Resume?

 - Credentials - formal training programs such as American Sailing Association (ASA), US Sailing, or Royal Yachting Association (RYA) offer certifications after taking an on-the-water class with a certified instructor and passing an exam.
 These certifications should be logged on your Sailing Resume for others to quickly see that you have earned these formal training certifications.
 In addition, any licenses or relevant permits such as USCG Captains License or the FCC Marine Radio Operators Permit (MP) should be added in this section of your Sailing Resume.
 Don't go crazy here, only add relevant boating certifications, licenses or endorsements that may be independently verified and formal in nature.
 For example, if you took a one-day intro to sailing class and got a paper completion certificate, don't add this to your Sailing Resume.

 - Verification - you should always get your logbook signed or verified so that when you share your Sailing Resume with others they can believe and trust that it is accurate.
-Have the captain you were out with or a crewmate verify your logbook entry.
+Have the skipper you were out with or a crewmate verify your logbook entry.
 Always be truthful and straightforward with your Sailing Resume and experience.
-It is better to be asked to take on a Captain for a charter then to bring back a boat damaged or worse, lost at sea.
+It is better to be asked to take on a licensed captain for a charter then to bring back a boat damaged or worse, lost at sea.
 Look for digital sailing logbooks that offer some sort of verification built-in, either crewmate or otherwise.
 Charter Rode has three levels of verification built-in: self, crewmate, and charter company.
 See the Charter Rode FAQs for more information.

 It is a best practice to log your newly acquired sailing or boating experience soon after you get back to the dock while it is fresh in your mind.
 See the below for resources for a few different logging solutions.
-You will want to log the date, role (Captain or Crew), vessel information, duration, distance, time of day, wind speed, weather conditions, location information and any notes for each sailing logbook entry.
+You will want to log the date, role (Skipper or Crew), vessel information, duration, distance, time of day, wind speed, weather conditions, location information and any notes for each sailing logbook entry.

 If for some reason you didn't log your experience for a long period of time, or if you lost your paper sailing or boating logbook, you may need to go back and log experience from the past.
 If you are able to credibly log, and ideally independently verify, sailing or boating experience, then add it to your sailing logbook and Sailing Resume.
-If you are a professional mariner, you will want to log every trip and have your Captain sign and verify your logbook entries.
+If you are a professional mariner, you will want to log every trip and have your Skipper sign and verify your logbook entries.
 You don’t want to log your SUP, jet ski, kayak, or white water rafting trips, but even skippering an 18′ ski boat can be relevant to earning your US Coast Guard Captain’s License.

 Most Sailing Resumes will group your sailing/boating experience into years.
 Charter Rode closely aligns these groupings with the US Coast Guard logging requirements and groups by past year, past three years, past five years, past ten years, and lifetime.
 This allows for anyone to quickly assess the recency of your experience, while also taking into account your entire lifetime of sailing experience.
 Be sure that your Sailing Resume has some sort of similar grouping or it may not be accepted by others.